 A female in her mid-80s who lives alone with early dementia was found to be more confused by her carers.
-On admission she was febrile at 38.6°C. Oxygen saturation was 96% on room air.
+On admission she was febrile at 38.6° C. Oxygen saturation was 96% on room air.
 A thorough examination did not reveal any positive findings.
-Her bloods showed total WCC of 3.9×10^9 /L, neutrophils 2.37×10^9 /L, lymphocytes 0.98×10^9 /L, CRP 34 mg/L, and normal liver function tests.
+Her bloods showed total WCC of 3.9×10^{9} /L, neutrophils 2.37×10^{9} /L, lymphocytes 0.98×10^{9} /L, CRP 34 mg/L, and normal liver function tests.
 CXR was also normal.

 Assessment: With an undifferentiated fever and no other clinical findings to point towards a diagnosis, she was initially classed as 'amber'.
 On day 2 of admission she had increasing dyspnoea, and desaturated to require 2L of oxygen for maintenance of 94% oxygen saturations.
-Repeat bloods showed more marked lymphopenia at 0.74×10^{9} /L, without a concurrent rise in neutrophils.
+Repeat bloods showed more marked lymphopenia at $0.74 \times 10^9/L$, without a concurrent rise in neutrophils.
 She was reclassed as 'red' and was later tested positive for SARS-CoV-2 by rt-PCR on an URT swab.

-have been assigned traffic light colours by consultant physicians in acute medicine, 33 of 62 (53%) labelled 'red' (high risk) were found to be SARS-CoV-2 PCR positive, while 12 of 62 (19%) labelled 'amber' (moderate risk) and only one of 41 (2%) labelled 'green' (low risk) were SARS-CoV-2 PCR positive.
-In the context of falling community SARS-CoV-2 transmission as a result of the UK lockdown,12 five out of 22 (23%) audited patients labelled 'red' between 28 April 2020 and 20 May 2020 were found to be SARS-CoV-2 PCR positive, while 1 of 65 (2%) labelled 'amber' and none of 32 'green' tested positive.
+from 23 March 2020.
+Locally, the peak number of COVID-19 admissions occurred in the week beginning 8 April 2020.
+By the end of the audited period (20 May), the published cumulative incidence rate of COVID-19 in the East of England was 214/100,000, making it the seventh highest of the nine regions of England.
+For comparison, the highest regional cumulative incidence rate in England at that time was 364/100,000 in the North East, and the lowest was 132/100,000 in the Southwest.
+11 From 21 March 2020 to 14 April 2020, of 165 audited patients to have been assigned traffic light colours by consultant physicians in acute medicine, 33 of 62 (53%) labelled 'red' (high risk) were found to be SARS-CoV-2 PCR positive, while 12 of 62 (19%) labelled 'amber' (moderate risk) and only one of 41 (2%) labelled 'areen' (low risk) were SARS-CoV-2 PCR positive.
+In the context of falling community SARS-CoV-2 transmission as a result of the UK lockdown, 12 five out of 22 (23%) audited patients labelled 'red' between 28 April 2020 and 20 May 2020 were found to be SARS-CoV-2 PCR positive, while 1 of 65 (2%) labelled 'amber' and none of 32 'green' tested positive.
 Although the limited clinical sensitivity of rt-PCR on upper respiratory tract samples makes under-representation of the true rate of COVID-19 in each traffic light group likely, the proportion of 'red' patients that tested negative is notably high.
 This has important implications for patient placement and onward testing strategy.
 We followed up 44 of the 46 'red' patients with initial negative rt-PCR test and found that 14 (32%) had had at least one repeat swab for rt-PCR within one week of admission, three of whom tested positive.
-Hospital-acquired infection was thought to be a possible explanation for one of these cases.
+Hospitalacquired infection was thought to be a possible explanation for one of these cases.
 Eleven (25%) of 44 rt-PCR negative 'red' patients received a clear alternative diagnosis by the point of discharge.